 Northview High School

-- Northview High School's student population of 1333 students has declined by 9% over five school years.
+- Northview High School's student population of 1,274 students has stayed relatively flat over five school years.

 |Grades Offered||Grades 9-12|

 - Northview High School is ranked within the top 50% of all 9,602 schools in California (based off of combined math and reading proficiency testing data) for the 2017-18 school year.

 |Definition of Terms 2017-2018 School Year Data||This School||State Level (CA)|

 |Overall Testing Rank||#4006 out of 9602 schools|

 |Math Test Scores (% Proficient)|

 |Reading/Language Arts Test Scores (% Proficient)|

 |Student : Teacher Ratio||25:1||23:1|